Anti-abortion activist who led a clinic blockade is sentenced to nearly 5 years in prison

 Handy's nine co-defendants were Jonathan Darnel, of Virginia; Jay Smith, John Hinshaw and William Goodman, all of New York; Joan Bell, of New Jersey; Paulette Harlow and Jean Marshall, both of Massachusetts; Heather Idoni, of Michigan; and Herb Geraghty, of Pennsylvania.

 Smith was sentenced last year to 10 months behind bars.
-Hinshaw, Idoni and Goodman also were scheduled to be sentenced on Tuesday.
+Hinshaw and Goodman also were scheduled to be sentenced on Tuesday.
 Darnel, Geraghty, Marshall and Bell are scheduled to be sentenced on Wednesday.
+Idoni is scheduled to be sentenced next Tuesday.
 Harlow’s sentencing is set for May 31.

 “These are good people who wouldn't hurt anybody on purpose,” said Martin Cannon, one of Handy's attorneys.
 “Lauren has done enough time.
 Send Lauren home.
 Send them all home.”